falecomjptech/livehelper3-releases/README.md

 - **Live transcription and AI integration**
   - Continuous transcription of the conversation.
-  - Sends the *final* transcript segment to an AI agent after a configurable delay (e.g. 2.5–10 seconds) to avoid partial or noisy prompts.[attached_file:21]
+  - Sends the *final* transcript segment to an AI agent after a configurable delay (e.g. 2.5–10 seconds) to avoid partial or noisy prompts.
   - Language setting defines both transcription language and AI response language.

 - **Interview-focused configuration**